thaynanff/Projects/README.md

 # Projects
- A repository where I share my small and big projects
+ A repository where I share the small and big projects I created

  ### Project list:
  - Dice Roller: